Parkourer10/Parkourer10/README.md

 - 👋 Hi, I’m @Parkourer10
 - 👀 I’m interested in minecraft
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on easy stuff
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me discord - parkourer10
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like cats